 Turning this on gives the speaker a boost in volume without distorting any of the frequencies.
 Even the vocals in the mid-range still come through loud and clear.
 It has a ton of features, but Creative still managed to keep it significantly under $200 which is pretty impressive.
-On Amazon, you can find it sitting with a comfortable 4.6 out of 5 star rating thanks to over 1,500 customer reviews.
+On Amazon, you can find it sitting with a comfortable 4.6 out of 5 star rating thanks to about 1,600 customer reviews.

 Bang for your buck: Anker Soundcore – Amazon.com ($35.99)

 We reviewed a few options that could’ve gone here.
 Questionable sound quality is no longer a requirement when it comes to affordable Bluetooth speakers and we reviewed plenty of inexpensive speakers over the past few months, but one that stands out above the rest is the Anker Soundcore.

 Another great feature is the 24-hour battery life

 Anker seemingly came out of nowhere making a name for themselves in quality battery packs and phone accessories, and when they stepped into audio they continued to impress.
 The Soundcore is their newest Bluetooth speaker and when we reviewed it we were pretty impressed with the sound that came out of this innocuous little black box.
 It’s not going to blow you away with crystal clear audio, but when you take into account the sub-$50 price tag it makes you wonder how they were able to achieve what they did.